ikram28/Fuzzy-Evaluation/README.md

 # Fuzzy Inference System for Internship Report Evaluation

 This project aims to implement a Mamdani-type fuzzy inference system for evaluating internship reports using the Python Fuzzy-Expert package.
-The fuzzy system takes three input variables: Results Obtained (out of 20), Methods Used (out of 20), and Presentation (out of 20).
+The fuzzy system takes three input variables:
+- Results Obtained (out of 20),
+- Methods Used (out of 20),
+- Presentation (out of 20).
 It outputs the overall evaluation of the report on a scale of 20.
 For each input variable, three linguistic values are defined: **Poor, Average, Excellent**.
 However, for the overall evaluation, five linguistic values are defined: **Poor, Bad, Average, Good, Excellent**.

 ## Rule Base